 • Motorists, learning of the benefits, potentially apply them beyond schools

-• Opportunity to sustain these efforts in proceeding years: we provide participating schools a written guideline to help sustain these efforts.
+• Opportunity to sustain these efforts: we provide participating schools a written guideline to help sustain these efforts in proceeding years.
 Schools are strongly encouraged to remind the school community about the benefits in idle reduction several times each year, and to consider adopting anti-idling measures on school grounds

 OUR PREVIOUS IDLE-FREE SCHOOLS PROJECTS